 in the AWS Site-to-Site VPN User Guide

 When the new gateway is a transit gateway, modify the transit gateway route table to allow traffic between the VPC and the AWS Site-to-Site VPN connection.
 Use CreateTransitGatewayRoute

 If you deleted VPN static routes, you must add the static routes to the transit gateway route table.

 After you perform this operation, the AWS VPN endpoint's IP addresses on the AWS side and the tunnel options remain intact.
-Your s2slong; connection will be temporarily unavailable for approximately 10 minutes while we provision the new endpoints
+Your AWS Site-to-Site VPN connection will be temporarily unavailable for a brief period while we provision the new endpoints.